FREQUENTLY ASKED QUESTIONS ABOUT

 Because the program is an AS Degree, students will be required to complete one of the following math courses to satisfy program requirements:

 College Algebra (MAC1105), College Math (MGF2106), Liberal Arts Math (MGF 2107), or Statistics (STA2023).
 College Math is recommended.

 2. What are the program hours?

-The first semester in the program (Fall) has four required OTA classes.
+The first semester in the program (Fall) has three required OTA classes.